-We met on March 17, 2017 (St. Patrick’s Day) at McCloskey’s Tavern in Ardmore.
-Chris was there with his college friend, Ed.
-They chose that bar because the first (and only) time they’d been to McCloskey’s was one year before, and they felt it was fitting.
-Annie and her roommate, Michaela, were entertaining some friends from out-of-town.
-They were planning on going to another Irish bar after dinner, but decided to go to their usual spot instead.
-Once there, Annie’s friends noticed Chris, and one of the regulars asked him to take a picture of their table.
-Michaela even said, “that’s the next guy you’re going to date.”
+Chris and Annie met on St. Patrick’s Day in 2017 at McCloskey’s Tavern in Ardmore.
+Chris and his friend, Ed, chose McCloskey’s that night because they thought it was fitting for the holiday while Annie and her roommate, Michaela, were just hitting up their usual spot.
+Annie’s friends spotted Chris first and said, “that is the next guy you’re going to date.”
 For the rest of the night, Annie accepted the challenge and approached Chris once her friends were leaving.
 They started talking, felt an instant connection, and the rest is history.

-The dress was purchased at Elizabeth Johns in Ardmore, PA (where the couple lives).
+Although the wedding was small, the details were all still there.
+Annie’s wedding dress, purchased at Elizabeth Johns in Ardmore, PA, was a stunning sentiment to her and Chris’ relationship.
 Coincidentally, the brand (Pronovias) is based in Barcelona, where Annie and Chris traveled in 2019 and looked at a number of dress shops.
 It’s also part of the “St. Patrick’s” collection, which calls back to the day they first met: March 17th.
+Mother of the bride, host, and event planner Peggy pulled out all the stops for the reception, from velvet tablecloths and decadent floral arrangements to individually-themed rooms.

 After the ceremony, everyone gathered in the family room.
-There was no official program, but Ted volunteered and gave a very touching toast.
+There was no official program but Ted, brother of the groom, volunteered and gave a very touching toast.
 As he pointed out, the Morrin family are typical Irish Catholics, so they don’t always communicate emotionally.
-After giving a trigger warning (for “feelings”) Ted explained that he couldn’t believe his younger brother was getting married (he was born 1 minute earlier) and shared anecdotes from their younger days that demonstrated how he knew Chris loved him and how much Chris would love Annie.
-Needless to say, it meant a lot to Chris and Annie (and John gave Ted props).
+After giving a trigger warning for “feelings” Ted explained that he couldn’t believe his twin brother was getting married and shared anecdotes from their younger days that demonstrated how he knew Chris loved him and how much Chris would love Annie.
+Needless to say, it meant a lot to Chris and Annie.

 Having to pare everything back made us think about what’s important/what makes a wedding… Some traditional things (the dress, the rings, the cake, the prosecco) and some important (the vows, having family present).
 We’re still looking forward to having a bigger celebration with friends and family, but it will probably look different than we originally imagined.